dockserver/dockserver/wiki/docs/apps/system/uploader.md

 - Bandwidth limit is *per* upload IE - If you have `TRANSFERS=2` and `BANDWIDTH_LIMIT=20M`, the maximum total upload speed would be 40MiB.
 - Bandwidth cannot be changed for any active uploads.

+## Exclude files from being uploaded
+rclone.exclude is located here: `/opt/appdata/system/uploader/rclone.exclude`

+Example:

+- if you don´t want that **srt** files are being uploaded, you have to add `.*\.srt$` to the file.
+- You can exclude folders to, examples are in the file, because we already exclude certain folders.

 ## Configuration
 All settings can be found here: `/opt/appdata/system/uploader/uploader.env`